-102 After a Member completes the internal endorsement procedure for making such payment, will the fund remittance made by such member from its margin account to the Exchange clearing account be instant transfer?
+103 After a Member completes the internal approval of payment, will the funds transferred by the Member from its margin account to the Exchange's clearing account be an instant transfer?

 A member can submit the fund remit request on the INE's Member Service System, using the function of electronic fund transfer, for fund transfer in between such Member's margin account and the Exchange clearing account.